CHE 1000 PREPARATION FOR PRINCIPLES OF CHEMISTRY

 CHE 4410 INTRODUCTION TO RESEARCH METHODS

 Two hours.
-Prerequisite: Senior standing.
-This course will encompass the exploration of a scientific research topic under the supervision of a professor having expertise in that area.
-It will consist of library and laboratory investigations that will culminate in the dissemination of the research methods and findings at scientific and scholarly meetings and a written research report.
+Prerequisite: Senior standing and successful completion of coursework that satisfies Effective Communication SLOs A and B. This course will encompass the exploration of a scientific research topic under the supervision of a professor having expertise in that area.
+It will consist of library and laboratory investigations that will culminate in the dissemination of the research methods via a written research report and oral presentation.
+Gen Ed: EC-C

 CHE 4425 SPECIAL TOPICS IN CHEMISTRY